eclypse-tms/Composure/README.md

 ## More Information
-* There are additional layout options which are detailed in [this medium blog](https://deniznessa.medium.com/create-forms-with-compositional-layout-in-uicollectionview-d89e6b6923c2).
+* There are additional layout options which are detailed in [this medium blog](https://blog.eclypse.io/create-forms-with-compositional-layout-in-uicollectionview-d89e6b6923c2).
-* We encourage you to run the included example project and select an iPad device to see the nuances in various layouts.
+* We encourage you to run the included example project and select an iPad or iOS device to see the nuances in various layouts.